War of words after Taiwan election highlights the intractable divide over the island's fate

 The victory of Lai Ching-te in Saturday’s election was a setback for China’s efforts to bring Taiwan under its control.
 His Democratic Progressive Party advocates maintaining the status quo, in which Taiwan governs itself but refrains from declaring formal independence — a move that could trigger a Chinese military response.
 China, meanwhile, calls for what it terms a “peaceful reunification,” but that seems increasingly unrealistic as most Taiwanese have come to oppose becoming part of China.

 Taiwan said as much, taking issue with China over its often-repeated line that Taiwan is a domestic Chinese issue.
-China regards the island of 23 million people as a renegade province and says it should not have its own president or official relations with foreign governments.
+China regards the island of 23 million people as a renegade province and says it shouldn’t have its own president or official relations with foreign governments.

 The Chinese Foreign Ministry said in a statement on the election that “the Taiwan question is China’s internal affair” and “the basic fact that ….
 Taiwan is part of China will not change.”

-Note: A previous version of this story was corrected to show that the U.S. delegation arrived in Taipei on Sunday, not that it would arrive on Monday.